-If a student is absent two days and absences continue, parents may contact the school office to make a homework request.
-Homework will be available after 3:10 p.m. on the day following the homework request.
+If a student is absent three days and absences continue, parents may contact the school office to make an Independent Study homework request.
+Homework will be available after 2:40 p.m. on the day following the homework request.

 The aforementioned policy will help us better meet your needs and the needs of the student who is absent from school.
 Also, please be reminded that teachers are available by appointment before and after school to assist students with any work missed.